Working with Layers in Nuxt 3

 })

-In the .env file, there is a parameter responsible for the current site, for example, VITE_NUXT_LAYER=site-1.
-Next, in nuxt.config.ts, the path to the required layer is formed dynamically.
+In the .env file, there is a parameter responsible for the current site, for example VITE_NUXT_LAYER=site-1.
+Then, in nuxt.config.ts, the path to the required layer is formed dynamically.

-After this, each developer specifies the site name they need and develops exclusively within one layer without affecting the work of others.
+After that, each developer specifies the site name they need and works exclusively within one layer, without affecting the work of others.

 Conclusion